JSR2888/Caddy/README.md

   reliable fallback and is always available.
 - Web Speech API support varies (best in Chrome/Edge; Safari is partial, Firefox unsupported) — the mic button hides itself when unsupported.

+## Troubleshooting

+**Blank beige page, nothing renders.** This happens when `VITE_SUPABASE_URL` / `VITE_SUPABASE_ANON_KEY` resolve to `undefined` — `createClient(undefined, undefined)` used to throw at module load, before React ever painted anything, so the only visible trace was an error in the browser console (Cmd/Ctrl+Shift+J or F12).
+This is now handled: a missing config shows an on-page explanation (`ConfigNotice`) instead, and a generic `ErrorBoundary` around the whole app means any *other* future crash also renders a visible message instead of a silent blank screen.
+If you still see a blank page, check the browser console — it now indicates a bug somewhere else, not a config problem.